Parth-Harmalkar/HandGesture_Recognition/README.md

     jupyter notebook hand_gestures.ipynb

+# MediaPipe Example
+Hand Tracking with MediaPipe

+MediaPipe provides a powerful hand tracking module that can detect hands and track their movements in real-time.
+This module is utilized in our project to extract hand landmarks, which are then used for gesture recognition.

+# Keypoints Extraction

+Keypoints are extracted from the hand landmarks detected by MediaPipe.
+These keypoints serve as the input features for our machine learning model.
+Real-Time Prediction

+The notebook includes a real-time prediction module that uses your webcam to capture hand gestures and classify them using the trained model.
+The predictions are displayed on the screen, allowing for interactive testing and validation.

 # Usage

 Follow the instructions in the notebook to preprocess the data and set up the environment.